0xOrigin/Digits-MNIST-Classification/README.md

 # Digits-MNIST-Classification
-A Digits MNIST Multi-classifier implemented using RNN.
+A Handwritten Digits (MNIST) Multi-classifier implemented using RNN.
 A college assignment.